Dino-Martinez/sponge-run/README.md

 * Build page for a single level based on mock json data -- DONE
 * Create deeper json data for more levels -- SORTA DONE
 * Build pages for tech -- DONE
-* Add photo content
+* Add photo content -- SORTA DONE
-* Add informative text to all pages
+* Add informative text to all pages -- SORTA DONE
 * Style the existing pages a bit more
 * Add next and previous to all levels pages